jultty/mirante-spring/README.md

 Mirante is a data-oriented educational system that aims to minimize the loss of relevant data that could bring more insight into how we learn.

-This repository contains an implementation using Java and the Spring Boot Framework.
+This repository contains the Java source code and the associated documentation.

-## Running
+## Getting it

+Pre-built binaries are available on certain milestone versions.
+See the [releases](https://github.com/jultty/mirante/releases) for the available tags or go straight to the [latest](https://github.com/jultty/mirante/releases/latest) one.

+If you would like to build it yourself, first [clone](https://git-scm.com/docs/git-clone) or [download](https://github.com/jultty/mirante/archive/refs/heads/main.zip) this repository.

-After cloning or downloading this repository, you can use the included `gradlew` wrapper file to build it:
+Once you are in the root of your local copy, you can use the included `gradlew` wrapper file to build:

 ```sh
 ./gradlew build